ofirw/WinformsTheme/README.md

 - Adapt to WPF and UWP
 - Support events (such as OnEnter, OnLeave...)
 - Apply selectors by order - by type -> by class -> by name;
+- With hooking - make sure to handle controls that were created after the form has been shown.

 Any contribution is welcome!